-The financial downfall of 2007 – 2008, also known as the sub-prime mortgage crisis of 2008, is considered to have been the worst economic downfall since the Great Depression of the 1930s.
+The financial downfall of 2007 – 2008, also known as the subprime mortgage crisis 2008, is considered the worst economic downfall since the Great Depression of the 1930s.

-We saw the first sign of the financial collapse in 2006, when the housing prices started to fall a bit.
+We saw the first sign of the financial collapse in 2006 when housing prices started to fall a bit.

-During the period leading to this economic setback, the banks in USA had started providing loans to people of questionable credit (therefore the name sub-prime meaning the borrowers were not prime or considered credit worthy).
+During the period leading to this economic setback, the banks in the USA had started providing loans to people of questionable credit (therefore, the name sub-prime meant the borrowers were not prime or considered creditworthy).

 These banks also provided people loans up to 100% value of the houses they bought.

-This credit push was also given thrust by the government because the median GDP in the USA was not growing in the last two decades.
+The government also pushed this credit because the median GDP in the USA was not growing in the last two decades.

-Also, the interest rates for home loans had nearly touched zero during this time.
-Therefore, owning a house was considered to be an American dream which was thought to fuel the economic activity in the country by policy makers.
+Also, home loan interest rates had nearly reached zero during this time.
+Therefore, owning a house was considered an American dream which was thought to fuel the economic activity in the country by policymakers.

-Further, it was exaggerated by the Gramm-Rudman Act that allowed banks to trade in profitable derivatives that were eventually sold to the investors.
+Further, it was exaggerated by the Gramm-Rudman Act, which allowed banks to trade in profitable derivatives that were eventually sold to investors.

-The MBS became so popular that all institutional investors in the world such as hedge funds, mutual funds and even pension funds started to purchase these securities.
+The MBS became so popular that all institutional investors worldwide, such as hedge funds, mutual funds and even pension funds, started to purchase these securities.

-Pension funds considered these to be safe as they had enjoyed AAA credit rating and at the same time these were insured by credit default swaps (CDS).
+Pension funds considered these to be safe as they had enjoyed an AAA credit rating, and at the same time, these were insured by credit default swaps (CDS).

-American International Group (AIG) sold these swaps in the market during this time.
+American International Group (AIG) sold these swaps during this time.

-However, when the housing prices started to correct, these derivatives that were bought also started losing value.
+However, when the housing prices started to correct, these bought derivatives also started losing value.

-At this juncture, banks became cautious and knew that they will have to bear the brunt.
+Banks became cautious at this juncture and knew they would have to bear the brunt.

-Credits in the markets froze as these banks were reluctant to lend each other during such times simply because they did not want to absorb mortgages that were worthless as collaterals.
+Credits in the markets froze as these banks were reluctant to lend to each other during such times simply because they did not want to absorb mortgages that were worthless as collateral.

-Lehman Brothers, which was one of the largest investment banks in the USA, collapsed on September 15, 2008 as they had too many toxic assets in their books.
-(Bear Stearns, one of the other biggest investment banks was saved from bankruptcy earlier as it was acquired by JP Morgan Chase at $2 per share from the highs of double digit.
-This deal was also facilitated by the Federal Reserve).
+Lehman Brothers, one of the largest investment banks in the USA, collapsed on September 15, 2008, as they had too many toxic assets in their books.
+(Bear Stearns, one of the other biggest investment banks, was saved from bankruptcy earlier as JP Morgan Chase acquired it at $2 per share from the highs of double digits.
+The Federal Reserve also facilitated this deal).

-The crisis occurred in spite of the effort put in by Federal Reserve and Treasury Department to prevent it.
-This is when the housing price corrected by more than 30% in the United States.
+The crisis occurred despite the Federal Reserve and Treasury Department's efforts to prevent it.
+This is when the housing price was corrected by more than 30% in the United States.